poky1084/StakeLoader/README.md

 To make the bots work and running, please install NodeJS (https://nodejs.org/en/download/current) with npm and download pupflare: [https://github.com/poky1084/pupflare](https://github.com/poky1084/StakeLoader/releases/download/1.0.0.0/pupflare-proxy-nodejs.zip).
-To start the cloudflare bypass with pupflare, open Commad Prompt and change direcotry to pupflare folder.
+To start the cloudflare bypass with pupflare, open Commad Prompt and change the directory to pupflare folder.

 Then type: `npm install` and after `npm start`
 It will start a proxy server on localhost on port 3000.